grc-iit/Apollo/Profiler/README.md

-# AOS System Profiler
+# Profiler

-This is a private repo is the AOS System profiler project for Hermes
+This is the Profiler for Apollo.
+It is currently a single node profiler to be scaled to a multi-node profiler